ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/collect_information.rst

 .. literalinclude:: task_outputs/Build_a_list_of_all_the_folders.result.json

-Most of the time, you will just want one type folders, in this case we can use filters to reduce the amount to collect.
-Most of the ``_info`` modules comes with similar filters.
+Most of the time, you will just want one type of folder.
+In this case we can use filters to reduce the amount to collect.
+Most of the ``_info`` modules come with similar filters.

 .. literalinclude:: task_outputs/Build_a_list_of_all_the_folders_with_the_type_VIRTUAL_MACHINE_and_called_vm.task.yaml